 - Treatments provided in hospitalization units

-In order to provide a framework for services, the PQPTM has developed clinical practice guides for the common mental disorders covered.
-For each disorder, there are 2 complementary guides: one for care providers and one for the person who is receiving treatment and their family or friends.
+In order to provide a framework for services, the PQPTM diffuse clinical practice guides for the common mental health disorders covered.
+For each disorder, there are 2 complementary tools: one for care providers and one for the person who is receiving treatment and their family or friends.

-The information in the guide will help anyone who is receiving mental health services to make informed decisions.
-The guide will be given to them by the care provider and covers topics such as:
+The information in the tool will help the person who is consulting for mental health services to make informed decisions.
+This tool covers topics such as:

 - The best time to see care providers